undreamai/LLMUnity/README.md

 🚦 [Upcoming Releases](https://github.com/orgs/undreamai/projects/2/views/10)

 ## How to help
-- [⭐ Star the repo](https://github.com/undreamai/LLMUnity) and spread the word about the project!
+- [⭐ Star](https://github.com/undreamai/LLMUnity) the repo, leave us a [review](https://assetstore.unity.com/packages/slug/273604) and spread the word about the project!
 - Join us at [Discord](https://discord.gg/RwXKQb6zdv) and say hi!
 - Submit feature requests or bugs as issues or even submit a PR and become a collaborator